C-F0x/yet-another-gts10pwifi-tutorial/Update A-slot device.md

 # DON'T BOOT INTO SYSTEM DIRECTLY OR YOU MAY LOST UR DATA

-## if u have modified the data partition, e.g multidisabler, modify it again.
+## if u have modified the partition, e.g multidisabler, modify it again.

+Systemless Module is NOT contained